MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

 **Use parallel sentence structure** for all headings at the same level.
-For example, use noun phrases for first-level headings, verb phrases for second-level headings, and infinitive phrases for headings in instructions.
+For example, use noun phrases for first-level headings, verb phrases for second-level headings, and infinitive phrases for headings in instructions.<br />
 **Examples**
 **Source data**